At Carshalton Park Dental Practice we pride ourselves on providing a quality service, with an emphasis on prevention.

 Dr Seville offers free consultations and during this visit to Carshalton Park you will be able to discuss in full the cosmetic options available to enhance your appearance.
 She will listen to what your main areas of concern are and work with you to plan the best treatment plan.

 Botox® is a protein which is injected into the facial muscles, causing them to relax.
 This prevents the muscles from contracting too strongly, allowing lines to be smoothed out.
 This is the most popular cosmetic treatment in the UK and is suitable for almost anyone wishing to reduce the appearance of wrinkles.
-The areas treated are forehead lines, glabellar complex (frown lines) and crow’s feet (smile lines around the eyes).
+Dr Seville can discuss with you the areas that can be treated with Botox.

 Hyaluronic acid (HA) fillers are made of the same volumising and moisturising component of your skin, so it is the natural choice for reducing the appearance of lines and wrinkles.
 When injected, it instantly plumps and adds volume under the skin.
 Because HA degrades naturally, it is not permanent and allows you the freedom to decide if you want further rejuvenation treatment in the future.
-Fillers can be used to smooth nasolabial (“laughter”) lines and to make lips appear fuller and more defined.
+Fillers can be carefully placed in different areas of the face to balance different features e.g. lips and cheeks.